 Are you curious about the rent on Avenue Montaigne?
 It is around 6000€ a square meter for the street level shop!

 The Trendiest: Rue Du Faubourg St Honoré

 All the Parisian fashion lovers in Paris know every single shop in that street.
 What is the most famous one?
 It is the Chez Colette concept store.
 This street is full of great brasseries and restaurants.
 There are also luxury boutiques such as Louboutin shoes and other great designers!
 That is where the fashion week people hang out most of the time while they’re in Paris.

 The Foodie Favorite: Rue Montorgueil

 Now I’m mainly talking to the cheese addicts here, and the cold cuts (charcuterie, in French) loves, the wine experts and the baguette specialists!
 Well, actually, to anyone that cares for good French food should go to the best “foodie street” of Paris.
 There are only 3 or 4 streets in Paris that have this much amount of quality food stores in Paris.
 Rue Montorgueil is most definitely one of them!
 It is indeed impossible for every English speaker to pronounce its name, so please, do write it down.
-It is very central, and a few minutes away from the Louvre museum.
+It is very central, and a few minutes away from the Louvre Museum (link to buy tickets).